-The so-called job security and income are not the plus points to go job hunting any more.
+The so-called job security and income are not the plus points for traditional job hunting any more.
 In turn, more and more people are turning to freelance jobs.

 You might ask why.

-Well, firstly, freelance is almost all the time remote work, hence the flexibility.
+Well, firstly, freelance is almost always remote work, hence the flexibility.
 Secondly, you are your own boss when you freelance.
-You have the control over the number of clients you can take up and set your own rates.
+You have control over the number of clients you can take on, and you can set your own rates.

 The most significant plus for freelance jobs is the income.
 Depending on your area of expertise, you can possibly earn more than a regular 9–5 job.

 Below are some of the best websites for freelance jobs in different categories.

 Considered to be one of the most popular freelance websites for developers, product managers, designers, etc., Toptal has a vast client base.

 As it claims on its website, the company only hires the top 3% of applicants, which means you have to be an expert in your area to get accepted.
 The screening process can take up to 2–5 weeks, and once you get approved, you can set your hourly rate.

 FlexJobs is one of my favorites, and it’s not a freelance marketplace entirely.
 FlexJobs is a place where you can find diverse kinds of job types like remote work, part-time, freelance, contract, etc. FlexJobs is at the top of our list as the jobs are vetted and checked for any scams.